-Sherlock is participating in a multi-million dollar project with City of Hope, a National Cancer Institute (NCI) designated Comprehensive Cancer Center in Duarte, CA, and other universities and health organizations to create a research cyberinfrastructure that includes a secure, cloud-based data management platform.
+Sherlock is participating in a multi-million dollar project with City of Hope, a National Cancer Institute (NCI) designated Comprehensive Cancer Center in Duarte, CA, to create a research cyberinfrastructure that includes a secure, cloud-based data management platform.

 Sherlock Cloud is partnering with SDSC and JCVI to develop a secure platform that supports the mission of the Human Vaccines Project (HVP) initiative - to accelerate the development of vaccines and immunotherapies against major global infectious diseases and cancers by decoding the human immune system.

-Sherlock Cloud, in partnership with University of California Office of the President (UCOP) Risk Services, has deployed a secure, HIPAA-compliant Hadoop based Data Management System (DMS) within Sherlock Cloud.
-This platform will provide a mechanism to collect, process, and transform UC Healthcare data from multiple sources and various formats into a single integrated data set to enable UCOP Risk Services to better manage UC’s liability program.
+Sherlock Cloud, in partnership with University of California Office of the President (UCOP) Risk Services, has deployed a secure, HIPAA-compliant Hadoop based Data Management System (DMS).
+This platform will provide a mechanism to collect, process, and transform UC Healthcare data from multiple sources and various formats into a single integrated data set to better manage UC’s liability program.
 This effort builds on Sherlock's successful partnership with UCOP Risk Services in supporting many of their business and technology needs, including hosting their Enterprise Risk Management Information System (ERMIS) platform.

 As part of a pilot initiative, Sherlock Cloud partnered with Ursahealth to develop a secure analytics platform for UC Health Claims data.
 This platform provides a mechanism to securely collect, process, and transform UC Healthcare insurance data from multiple sources and various formats into a single integrated data warehouse repository.
 Analytics and reporting capability would be developed on top of the integrated data repository.
 Other stakeholders of this initiative include the UC Medical Centers and the UC Office of the President, which oversees the UC Health program.